|J. Scott Haugdahl|

 With "big iron" vendors like Cisco and Nortel setting the trend of fully integrating WLANs into the enterprise LAN, IT engineers are feeling the need for analysis tools that also span both realms with appropriate feature sets.
 This need is being driven by the evolving complexity of WLANs as well as the heightened security exposure in today's LANs.

 Users who have invested in stand-alone WLAN tools for site surveys, intrusion detection, and network analysis, can only cover the wireless side of the network and must switch to a different tool set when troubleshooting LAN traffic.
 In contrast, LAN/WLAN analyzers minimize duplication of effort and training requirements.
 However, analyzers that work on both types of networks must incorporate several key features such as comprehensive seven-layer decodes, a robust expert system for both the LAN and WLAN, and the ability to decrypt WEP and WPA when necessary.
-In addition, WAN/LAN analyzers should provide remote engines with embedded expert systems,
+In addition, WAN/LAN analyzers should provide remote engines with embedded expert systems, RF and packet sensors, as well as portable troubleshooting capabilities across the enterprise.

 The best candidates for WAN/LAN analyzers are those that have a long-term and proven track record for Ethernet.
 By starting with a well-known LAN tool, users need not learn a new GUI nor expert system when crossing from LAN to WLAN.
 The common interface also unifies and integrates the troubleshooting, much like Cisco's Structured Wireless-Aware Network (SWAN) integrates LAN and WLAN configuration and security.